 - Create a family-focused service which embraces the needs of the whole family unit, and not just those of the person in the family with Down syndrome.

 - Establish a ‘homeplace’ of help, support and advice for the child and family throughout their lifetime.

 - To offer a first and last port of call to many parents, who are battling with the frustration of not having access to an adequate level of service in Ireland.

 A lot of these goals have already been met, but a few still remain.
-With your support, I hope we can continue to welcome families into a world class centre here in Ireland where their children can thrive.
+With your support, I hope we can continue to welcome families into world class centres all over Ireland where their children can thrive.
 But we need your help.
 If you are interested, the first thing you can do to help is to check out our Support and Fundraise section.